kyle9021/wbc-demo/README.md

 # Prisma Cloud Code Security and Terraform Sentinel Set-up
 Requirements:

-* A github repo with terraform files in it
+* GitHub repository with terraform files in it something like [this](https://github.com/kyle9021/wbc-demo)
 * An AWS Account with an IAM user that has permissions to deploy IaC files
-* An Access Key and Secret key created for your IAM user
+* AWS Access Key and Secret key created for your IAM user
+* A license for Prisma Cloud Enterprise with the Code Security Module.
 * A blank text doc that looks like [this](https://github.com/kyle9021/wbc-demo/blob/main/example_text_doc.txt)